-Creamy Coconut and Tomato Shrimp with garlic, ginger, and basil is a delicious Whole30 and Paleo friendly meal that comes together in less than 30 minutes.
+Creamy Coconut Shrimp with tomatoes, garlic, ginger, and basil is a delicious Whole30 and Paleo friendly meal that comes together in less than 30 minutes.
 Delicious served on a bed of zucchini noodles, cauliflower rice, or spaghetti squash, this dish will become a weeknight favorite.
+Jump to Recipe keyboard_arrow_down

-This Creamy Coconut and Tomato Shrimp made with onions, garlic, ginger, fresh basil, tomatoes, and shrimp in a creamy coconut milk sauce is seriously good.
+This Creamy Coconut Shrimp made with tomatoes, onions, garlic, ginger, fresh basil, tomatoes, and shrimp in a creamy coconut milk sauce is seriously good.
 Like we were licking the sauce off our plates good.
 Served with zucchini noodles or spaghetti squash for an easy meal.

 I have always been a huge fan of curry.
 It's something I make all the time but I realize it isn't for everyone.
 That's where this simple dish comes in.
 It reminds me of a delicious curry dish but without the actual curry.
 You still get the creamy coconut part, you still get garlic and ginger, you still get a touch of spice, but you don't get any of the funkiness of curry that some people don't like.
-And it's so good, you will make this again and again.
+It's so good, you will make this again and again.

 When it comes to serving this dish, there are endless options.
 Normally I serve it on a bed of zucchini noodles, spaghetti squash, or cauliflower rice for a low carb and Whole30/Paleo friendly option.
 Ir's also delish over brown rice or some soba noodles.
 If you love soups, add some chicken or shrimp broth and it quickly becomes a soup.
 You can throw in some extra veggies or add a starch like rice noodles or quinoa.
-Prepared this way, it kind of reminds my of a traditional Thai coconut soup, especially if you squeeze in some lime juice.
+Prepared this way, it kind of reminds me of traditional Thai coconut soup, especially if you squeeze in some lime juice.

 - If you don't have fresh tomatoes, canned tomatoes work just fine in this recipe.
 Drain the tomatoes before adding them so that you get a thick and creamy sauce.